-The doors to Knole’s showrooms are now open to a visual feast.
-Fashioned from Paper at Knole (Sat 7 March – Sun 1 Nov 2020), sees paper artist Denise Watson (aka Delicarta), taking inspiration from Knole’s many portraits, bringing characters to life from 600 years of history with her exquisitely detailed paper costumes.
+The doors to Knole’s showrooms are open again for a visual feast.
+Fashioned from Paper at Knole sees paper artist Denise Watson (aka Delicarta), taking inspiration from Knole’s many portraits, bringing characters to life from 600 years of history with her exquisitely detailed paper costumes.

 About the exhibition

 One of the first things you notice when you come to Knole is its wealth of portraits spanning 600 years of history, many by renowned artists such as Van Dyck, Reynolds and Gainsborough.
-Look a little closer and you’ll find yourself wondering who the subjects of the pictures were, and what their relationship to Knole was.
-Now for the first time, they’ll be brought to life in Fashioned from Paper at Knole, through eleven lifesize mannequins dressed in exquisitely detailed historic paper costumes, skilfully cut, folded, painted and manipulated by the talented hand of artist Denise Watson.
+Look a little closer and you’ll find yourself wondering who the subjects of the pictures were, and what was their relationship to Knole.
+Now for the first time, they’ll be brought to life in Fashioned from Paper at Knole, through eleven lifesize mannequins dressed in exquisitely detailed historic paper costumes, skillfully cut, folded, painted and manipulated by the talented hand of artist Denise Watson.

 Lovers of costume, historic house interiors and craft alike will be fascinated to find out what a farthingale is, how 17th century fashions could be dictated by the powerful royal court, and exactly how versatile paper can be.